Photo by Matyas Rehak/Shutterstock

 How to Get There: Sitting five miles from the city center of Oaxaca, Monte Albán is easy to reach by bus or taxi.

 In the state of Veracruz, El Tajin is one of the most important sites from the so-called epiclassic (or late classic) period, dating from around 900 C.E.
 The city’s residents were avid ballplayers—more than 60 ball courts have been excavated here.
 You’ll also see one of Mexico’s most unusual buildings, the Pyramid of the Niches.
 The relatively short pyramid, 59 feet high, consists of six platforms, each lined with carved niches that were most likely used to track the days of the year.

 How to Get There: El Tajin is pretty remote, but if your travels take you to Veracruz, it’s a four-hour drive to the site.

 The largest pyramid in the world (in terms of volume) is not in Egypt, but outside the city of Puebla.
 Upon first glance, however, the Great Pyramid of Cholula looks like something else entirely, covered in vegetation and topped with a 16th-century church constructed by the Spanish.
 Visitors can access some of the restored sections of the pyramid, then explore the nearly five miles of tunnels excavated by archeologists throughout the surrounding ancient city.

-Getting There: Located an hour north of Mexico City, Teotihuacan is a popular day trip (visit midweek for smaller crowds).
+How to Get There: Located an hour north of Mexico City, Teotihuacán is a popular day trip (visit midweek for smaller crowds).
 Many tours stop en route at the Basilica of Guadalupe for a glimpse into another aspect of Mexican culture.